ataraxao/drex/introduction.md

 ### Scenario C: The Mid-Earning Professional *($2,000/mo Contribution)*

 To illustrate the CWA is a scalable macroeconomic tool, we model a mid-market scenario.
-This represents a Funding Party earning approximately $150,000 per year which make a $2,000 per month CWA sustainable.
+This represents a Funding Party earning approximately $150,000 per year which would make a $2,000 per month CWA sustainable.

 | Year | Funding Party Contributions (cum) | Joint Account Value | Recipient Party Vested % | Recipient Party Share if Separate | Funding Party Share if Separate |
 |---:|---:|---:|---:|---:|---:|